Tools

 Create a tube by drawing a curve.

 Once the tube is created, the path can be edited in 3d space using similar controls to the standard Shape editing and curve editing tools.
-It has extra controls that appear at the top of the viewport:
+A toolbar will appear at the top of the viewport with extra controls:

 Lathe